nationalarchives/ds-wagtail/docs/developer-guide/contributing.md

 1. Push your branch to the remote.
 2. Head to https://github.com/nationalarchives/ds-wagtail/pulls and create a pull request from your branch.
 For the PR Title:
-- For ticketed features or ticketed bugs, use the naming convention: `DF-XXX: Ticket name / short description`.
+    1. For ticketed features or ticketed bugs, use the naming convention: `DF-XXX: Short description`
-- For housekeeping tasks or other unticketed work, use the convention: `Chore: Short description`.
+    2. For housekeeping tasks or other unticketed work, use the convention: `Chore: Short description`
-See [here](https://nationalarchives.github.io/ds-wagtail/developer-guide/project-conventions/#naming-pull-requests) for more information on naming.
+    3. See [here](/developer-guide/project-conventions#naming-pull-requests) for more information on naming.
 3. To mark a PR as a draft, click the drop-down where it says **"Create pull request"** and select the **"Create draft pull request"** button instead.
 4. When you are finished (and CI is passing): Add a useful description, mark the PR as "Ready to review", and request a review from another developer.

 ## Merging a branch?

-Please see [here](https://nationalarchives.github.io/ds-wagtail/developer-guide/project-conventions/#merging-branches) for guidance on merging branches.
+Please see [here](/developer-guide/project-conventions/#merging-branches) for guidance on merging branches.